Technical Architecture

 Cortensor (Infrastructure Layer)

-Runs redundant inference (N-of-M miners).
+Runs redundant inference (N-of-M miners per task, depending on policy).

 Produces: